NCAR/ncar-python-tutorial/curricula/self_paced/z230-pt1c_selfpaced.md

            data['tempout'].append(float(split_line[2]))
    ```

-Now it's easy to get the time-series information for each column that we are interested in grabbing, and we can get each column by name.
-However, everything read from the text file is a string.
-If we want to do math on this data, then we need it to be a different data type!
-So, let's convert the `tempout` time-series to be a `float` by changing each element into a float before we append it to the list for our temperature data.
-You could also change it 'int', which will round the values down to the closest full integer.
+You could also change the datatype to `int`, which will round the values down to the closest full integer.

-33. [python] Add a `DEBUG` section at the end and see what
+34. [python] Add a `DEBUG` section at the end and see what
    `data['tempout']` now looks like.
 Do you see a difference?
    It should now be a `list` of `float`s.

-Print `data['tempout']` in a `DEBUG` section of your code to show the difference between a list of floats and our previous list of strings.

-34. [git] Clean up (remove `DEBUG` section), stage, and commit
+35. [git] Clean up (remove `DEBUG` section), stage, and commit
    (`git commit -m "Converting tempout to floats"`)

-Clean up, stage and commit.

-35. [python] This seems great, so far!
+36. [python] This seems great, so far!
 But what if we want to
    read more columns to our data later?
 We will have to change
    the initialization of the `data` variable (at the top of
    `mysci.py`) *and* we will have to add the appropriate line